 The most often used technology is the TPV, which can be acquired in a number of ways.
 A few nanometers to tens of micrometres thick, TPV is simply a thin layer of active material applied to glass using various processes.
 Because it is straightforward to deposit thin films on a variety of substrates, from rigid to the flexible, and from insulators to metals, thin film photovoltaics lowers the cost of solar cells by conserving the resources required in their manufacturing.
 This opens up new applications.
 In some substances, like titanium dioxide, increasing transparency requires a thinner covering.
-The most popular method for applying thin films is screen which is also the best printing. strategy overall.Transparency is controlled by screen printing using a mesh screen that is stretched across a frame, and the properties of the screen have an impact on the film's thickness and porosity.
-Transparency can also be changed by changing the squeegee's speed and pressure.
-Particle size, film thickness, semiconductor oxide material structure, and dye colour can all be altered to control transparency.
-Dye can come in a variety of colours to absorb more light at different wavelengths.
+The most popular method for applying thin films is screen printing, which is also the best strategy overall.
+Transparency is controlled by screen printing using a mesh screen that is stretched across a frame, and the properties of the screen have an impact on the film's thickness and porosity.